Is Egypt bombing the right militants in Libya?

 Forces loyal to Haftar, a military strongman like Sisi, have long been fighting the DMSC, cutting off supply routes to the city and hitting it with occasional air strikes.
 Despite the LNA's siege, the military situation in Derna has been in stalemate for months.

-Egypt has also carried out strikes in Jufra, where the LNA has been fighting Islamists who fled Benghazi as well as forces linked to the U.N.-backed government in Tripoli.
+Egypt has also carried out strikes in Jufra, where the LNA has been fighting militants who fled Benghazi as well as forces linked to the U.N.-backed government in Tripoli.

 The LNA lost dozens of men there in a surprise attack on an air base earlier in May, but has since consolidated control.